TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-backuprestore-replication.md

 ### Notes

-As an alternative to replication, you can synchronize databases by using Microsoft Sync Framework
+As an alternative to Transactional replication, you can synchronize databases by using [SQL Data Sync](https://docs.microsoft.com/azure/sql-database/sql-database-sync-data)

-* For detailed documentation of the Sync Framework database synchronization components, see [Synchronizing Databases](https://go.microsoft.com/fwlink/?LinkId=209079)
-* For a comparison between Sync Framework and Merge Replication, see [Synchronizing Databases Overview](https://msdn.microsoft.com/library/bb902818\(v=SQL.110\).aspx)